MetPX/sarracenia/docs/source/How2Guides/Email_Ingesting_With_Sarracenia.rst

 NOTE: not yet converted to v3.

-With Python's *poplib* and *imaplib* modules, the remoteUrls can be parsed and the email server connected to as per the scheme specified.
-Sarracenia can extract the credentials from the remoteUrls through its built-in classes, so no passwords need to be stored in the config file to connect.
+With Python's *poplib* and *imaplib* modules, the pollUrl can be parsed and the email server connected to as per the scheme specified.
+Sarracenia can extract the credentials from the pollUrl through its built-in classes, so no passwords need to be stored in the config file to connect.
 POP3 uses an internal read-flag to determine if a message has been seen or not.
 If a message is unread, after retrieving it with POP3 it will be marked as read, and it won't be picked up on further polls.